Seasonal Guides for Your Bella® Bluegrass Maintenance

-When mowing never remove more than 1/3 of the leaf blade.
+When mowing during the summer, Bella usually performs best at a height of 2.5–3.5 inches.
+Never remove more than 1/3 of the leaf blade at a time.
 If you remove more than that, you will stress the grass and it may go brown for a short time.
-If returning from vacation, you may have to mow multiple times to get the grass back to the desired height.
+Taller blades provide more shade for your root system to stay cool and retain moisture during the hot summer days.
+If you are returning from vacation, you may have to mow multiple times to get the grass back to the desired height.
 Wait about three to five days between each mowing.

-Do not over water the grass.
-Bluegrass only needs about 1” of water weekly.
-Water for longer periods of time, less frequently, and in the early morning hours.
+Do not overwater the grass.
+Bella only needs about one inch of water weekly.
+Water for longer periods of time, less frequently and in the early morning hours.
 Take rainfall into consideration.

 Check for and control white grubs in July and August.
 Treat with an insecticide if needed.
 If you use a granular variety, water the lawn immediately after application to help soil absorption.
 August is the best time to control grubs because they are small and feeding near the soil surface.